marina601/scooter-circle/README.md

 ![404.html](wireframes/images/404-error-page.png)

 - Custom 404.html page has been created in case of an incorrect URL entered.
-- The user is presented with a full-width background image of the scooter lying on the at the floor at  the  bottom of the stairs.
+- The user is presented with a full-width background image of the scooter lying on the floor at the  bottom of the stairs.
 - The page contains a link that will lead the user back to the home page.

 ##### back to [content](#table-of-content)